freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/10-steps-on-how-to-conquer-a-hackathon/index.md

 2.  **Don't be afraid.**

 I recently competed in my first hackathon, and I was completely scared with a major case of <a href='https://guide.freecodecamp.org/working-in-tech/imposter-syndrome/' target='_blank' rel='nofollow'>imposter syndrome</a>.
-The key for hackathons is to just got for it without any fear, you are indeed a great asset to a team.
+The key for hackathons is to just go for it without any fear, you are indeed a great asset to a team.

 3.  **Just keep pushing.**